icub-tech-iit/documentation/docs/sw_installation/linux_from_sources_manual.md

 ## Compile YCM

-To compile YCM clone and build the tag associated with the distro at hand as specified in [Software Versioning Table](../sw_versioning_table/index.md).
+To compile YCM, clone and build the tag associated with the distro at hand as specified in [Software Versioning Table](../sw_versioning_table/index.md).